PranavMaddula/BlindSight/README.md

 When the user asks Alexa to describe the scene, the Alexa Skills Kit triggers Amazon Lambda function to fetch the data from the database (DynamoDB).
 The correct text is the played as an audio on the Alexa device.

+# Breakdown of each Program
+1. Alexa.Json : This file stores the schema for the Alexa Skill used in the project.
+It contains the trigger words and phrases, along with the acceptable descriptors for the scene
+2. Camera.py : This program takes one photo every second to allow for *semi* realtime processing
+3. DynamoPush.py : This program takes the output from the Microsoft Vision API and processes and uploads it to AWS DynamoDB for processing and serving by Lambda and Alexa
+4. Lambda.py : This program is the main glue-logic for the project.
+It coordinates the data in DynamoDB and Alexa and provides the computation for Alexa.
+It is run on AWS Lambda
+5. Vision.py : This program queries the Microsoft Vision API by uploading the image to be analyzed and returns with the description and tags of the image.

-#Process to be followed for Dragonboard/Raspbery pi after getting linux OS up and running
+# Process to be followed for Dragonboard/Raspbery pi after getting linux OS up and running

 # Update the system